kenrett/x-bid-backend/README.md

 ### Real-time Updates

-When a bid is successfully placed, the `PlaceBid` service broadcasts an update via **Action Cable** on the `AuctionChannel`.
+When a bid is successfully placed, the `Auctions::PlaceBid` service broadcasts an update via **Action Cable** on the `AuctionChannel`.
 This pushes real-time information (new price, winning user, end time) to all subscribed clients, eliminating the need for frontend polling and creating a dynamic user experience.

 ---